nslavov/nikolai/_posts/2024-10-16-proteome-scale.md

 <p class="intro"><span class="dropcap">M</span>uch of what surrounds us is imperfect.
 Scientific institutions, papers, public discourse, and our own work all fall short of what they could be.
 It is easy to point this out.
 It is harder — and more useful — to demonstrate something better.
 </p>

+## Setting examples
 Setting a positive example often requires the courage to pursue ideas that challenge prevailing assumptions and to persist in the face of opposition.
 Persisting not by ignoring the arguments of those who disagree but by taking them seriously and understanding deeply what they get right and what they get wrong.
 It means listening carefully enough to understand why someone holds a different view, examining the assumptions behind the disagreement, and remaining willing to change our minds when evidence demands it.

-*Perseverance while ignoring criticism is no virtue:  It’s merely ignorant stubbornness.*
+Perseverance while [ignoring criticism](https://x.com/slavov_n/status/2090822247095173265?s=20) is no virtue:  It’s merely ignorant stubbornness.

 This intellectual openness should guide how we pursue ambitious science.
 It is easy to propose a far-reaching idea that lies well beyond current understanding.
 It is harder to find a genuinely new approach that makes such ambitious ideas testable with the tools, time, and resources actually available.
 This requires creativity and [resourcefulness](https://nikolai.slavovlab.net/Resourcefulness/).
 An ambitious idea becomes scientifically powerful not when it is difficult to imagine or impossible to refute, but when we can devise a way to confront it with reality and make it [feasible](https://www.nature.com/articles/d41586-026-02805-w).